The great mosque of Medina Baye at dusk

 He inherited the Tijāniyya from his father, but at twenty-nine he announced something more: that he was the bearer of the long-awaited Fayḍa, the spiritual flood promised by Shaykh Aḥmad al-Tijānī more than a century earlier.
 Through it, the direct knowledge of God — once thought to belong only to a chosen few — would become available to the many.

 From a modest settlement outside Kaolack, his message crossed deserts, languages, and empires.
-Kings, scholars, traders, and labourers alike took his hand.
-By the time of his death in 1975, the Niassene branch of the Tijāniyya had become one of the largest Sufi movements in the world.
+He became the first West African to lead prayer at Al-Azhar in Cairo, was styled Shaykh al-Islām, and served as Vice-President of the Muslim World League under King Faisal — counting Kwame Nkrumah and Gamal Abdel Nasser among his close friends.
+By his death in London on 26 July 1975, the Niassene branch of the Tijāniyya had become the largest in the world.

 On the Fayḍa